sincereuk/docs/content/quickstarts/workflows/ecs.md

 ### Application architecture

 The demo application is a simple app that allows you to write todos.
-Since it stores the todos in-memory, there is no database involved.
+Since it stores the todos in-memory, there is no database or backend storage neccessary.

 ### Configuring Wercker